 Synthetic Phonics is the gold standard, evidence-based approach to teaching literacy, which suggests the fastest pathway into literacy is knowledge of alphabet sounds and phonic sounds.
 Students require alphabet knowledge in order to embark on the process of learning to read and spell.
 However, rather than letter naming ability, letter sound knowledge is the more important skill for entry into formalized literacy learning.

-- In order to spell the basic word ‘dog’ a student must first “sound-out” “d”, “oh”, “g” and then the student must recall and apply in correct order the alphabet symbols.
+- In order to spell the basic word ‘dog’ a child must first “sound-out” (or phonemically segment) “d”, “oh”, “g” and then the child must recall and apply in correct order the alphabet letter sounds.

-- In order to read the word ‘dog’ a student must recognize each letter symbol and convert each symbol into the correct sound “d”, “oh”, “g” and then the student must blend the sounds together (phonemic blending ability).
+- In order to read the word ‘dog’ a child must recognize each letter symbol and convert each symbol into the correct sound “d”, “oh”, “g” and then the child must blend the sounds together (phonemic blending ability).

-It is alphabetic letter sound ability that is the more difficult of the two areas for students to acquire and it is alphabetic letter sound ability that is the weaker skill for many students when embark on learning to read.
+However, many years of experience working with students has revealed a pattern.
+It is alphabet letter sound ability that is the more difficult of the two areas for students to acquire and it is alphabet letter sounds that parents often have difficulty pronouncing.

 - Students feel what their mouth is doing when they produce the letter sounds.

 - Students see what their mouths look like when their mouths produce the letter sound (through an image of the mouth on each page).

 - Students also visually connect a core picture/word with the letter sound (e.g. ‘mix’, ‘teeth’ and ‘snake’).

 - From an auditory perspective students identify the initial sound in simple target words (e.g. teeth starts with a “t”).